xoxzo/blog.xoxzo.com/content/Announcements/201907-logdownload-release-en.md

 * Please note that we store your logs for only 90 days.

 Would you have any questions, please contact help@xoxzo.com

+_this web-download feature has been valued as a handy-function at [EZSMS](https://www.ezsms.biz/en/), our web-based SMS sending service and former platform of Xoxzo.
+We are glad to have received such many hot-demand of reproduction and to be available to respond to the requests._